Implement

 Active Ownership 2.0 is a framework for the more ambitious stewardship needed to deliver against beneficiaries’ interests and improve the sustainability and resilience of the financial system.

-• Implement: Use the guidance to shape sustainability outcomes by engaging in more effective and assertive stewardship activities.
+- Implement: Shape sustainability outcomes by engaging in more effective and assertive stewardship activities.

 IRIS+ Guidance / Impact Due Diligence